MustansirZia/mustansir.dev/content/about/_index.md

 ## Here's what I like to work with:
 I'm thrilled by bleeding edge.
 I get bored of using a decade old technology to solve a problem that has been solved decades ago.
-I'm also looking for people who understand the value of time and respect flexibility among their colleagues.
-Remote work is one such example.

 <br />